Posted by Navah on Aug 17, 2018 in Oneness of the Creator, The Messiah

 Read More »

-What was the outward appearance of the Messiah, when He walked on the earth, because we are given no account on how Yeshua looked like in the Apostolic writings?
+What was the outward appearance of the Messiah, when He walked on the earth, because we are given no account on how Yeshua looked like outwardly in the Apostolic writings?
 The prophecy of YHVH concerning His Messiah pictured Him as unattractive in His outward appearance.
 However, the modern perception of Him is as having quite an ideal appearance.
-The Bible movies portrait Him as a long haired, blond with blue or green eyes, Anglo-Saxon Caucasian.
-Unattractive in appearance He no...
+The Bible movies portrait Him as a blond, long haired, blue-eyed, Anglo-Saxon Caucasian.
+Can we rethink this?
+Unattractive in...

 Read More »